2023 Most Popular Psychology Bachelor's Degree Schools in Arkansas

 The following schools top our list of the Most Popular Psychology Bachelor's Degree Colleges.

-Our 2023 rankings named University of Arkansas the most popular school in Arkansas for psychology students working on their bachelor’s degree.
-Located in the city of Fayetteville, UARK is a public college with a very large student population.
+Our analysis found University of Arkansas to be the most popular school for psychology students who want to pursue a bachelor’s degree in Arkansas.
+Located in the small city of Fayetteville, UARK is a public college with a very large student population.

 About 81% of the students majoring in psychology at the school are women while 19% are male.